Search This Blog

 Marina Strawberry tree will likely stay about 25' tall but the original one in the Marina district of SF was close to 50' before being removed, so to call it a small tree might be a mistake, but not likely around here.
-Generally it has a straight single stem, with a more or less rounded crown to slightly oval and is evergreen.
+Generally it has a straight single stem, with a more or less rounded crown to slightly oval.
 However I prefer the multi-stemmed forms for homes as the bark is key and getting more stems means more bark.

 The leaves are evergreen, alternately arranged, elliptical shaped, 4-5" long, leathery, dark green in color but may have a tinge of bronze when emerging.
 The leaf margins are lightly serrated, petioles are usually red in color.
 Young stems are red and fairly stout.
 Vigorous stems may also have some short stiff hairs.